graphql/graphiql/.changeset/tough-jobs-shave.md

 '@graphiql/react': patch
 ---

-Inline logic for clicking a reference to open the docs and remove the `onClickReference` prop of the `QueryEditor` component and the `useQueryEditor` hook
+Inline logic for clicking a reference to open the docs and remove the `onClickReference` and `onHintInformationRender` props of the editor components and hooks